Quick Summary

 Setting up an offshore trust can seem overwhelming initially, but it’s a fairly straightforward process that offers many benefits.

-If you are a high-net-worth individual, you may become an attractive target for lawsuits that can drain the assets you’ve worked so hard to build.
+- Asset Protection from Lawsuits: If you are a high-net-worth individual, you may become an attractive target for lawsuits that can drain the assets you’ve worked so hard to build.
 When you store assets in an offshore trust, however, the cost of litigation against you can become prohibitively expensive.
 This can dissuade plaintiffs from coming after your assets through pricey and time-consuming lawsuits.

-Additionally, an offshore trust enables you to open certain financial accounts or make investments that were previously unavailable to you in the U.S. If you’re interested in expanding your investment portfolio, an offshore trust may make sense for you.
+- Expanded Investment Portfolio: An offshore trust enables you to open certain financial accounts or make investments that were previously unavailable to you in the U.S. If you’re interested in expanding your investment portfolio, an offshore trust may make sense for you.

-3. Choose a Trustee
+3. Appoint a Trustee or Offshore Service Provider

 Once you choose a jurisdiction, you’ll need to select a trustee.
 Normally, this is a non-U.S.-based company or financial institution that’s located in a foreign jurisdiction.
 The trustee must: